statgen/savvy/cmf_spec.md

 ```

 ## Haplotype Pairs
 Haplotype pairs are encoded in 1 or more bytes.
 The first bit of the first byte is determines whether the pair represents a missing or alternate allele.
 The next 7 bits and any additional bytes in the pair make up a VLI that represents a zero-based offset from the previous non-zero haplotype.

-When run-length encoding is applied to the the marker, repeated haplotype pairs are compressed into one haplotype pair followed by a VLI that represents the number of repeats.
-The second bit of the first byte of the haplotype pair determines whether this repeat VLI exists.

 ### Example
 ```